WillyXJ/facileManager/.github/CONTRIBUTING.md

 # Contributors Guide

 Please read and understand the contribution guide before creating an issue or pull request.
+Please do not submit issues for bugs found in unreleased/unpackaged code (the unstable-dev branches) - submit a pull request instead.

 ## Etiquette